st-mn/docker-python-chromedriver/README.md

 # docker-python-chromedriver

-Python with Chromedriver, for running automated tests for https://www.caru-care.com/
+Sample automated test on Python with Chromedriver for https://www.caru-care.com/

 ## Image includes
  - Python (Debian or Alpine based)